My Future with My Chatbot: A Scenario-Driven, User-Centric Approach to Anticipating AI Impacts: Findings

 A large proportion (n=47, 44.3\%) of the scenarios described desirable impacts of chatbots on the personal sphere of users’ lives.
 Sub-codes identified include: well-being, skills, positive performance of chatbots, and strengthening of human-human relationships.

 The scenarios mention various ways in which chatbots can positively influence users’ well-being.
 We found some mentions of improvement of physical well-being, or helpful medical advice for physical impacts.
 Most impacts were related to mental well-being.
 That is, the users in the scenarios experienced encouragement (“AI can give you the confidence it requires to put yourself out there.”
 [P 89]) and confidence through communicating with personal chatbots.
 Specifically, chatbots were described as helping with work-life balance (“The AI in my story helped my main character find balance in her life.”
-[P 28]), losing weight, building safe spaces, and improving mental well-being through companionship in general.
-In terms of diversity, it is especially interesting to mention that some scenarios described how troubled persons (e.g., people suffering from depression) could especially benefit from using chatbots (“Because AI assistants are a technology and are for the most part, by most people, seen as private devices, I believe they can provide a friend, an ear, someone or something that can listen and get people through their toughest of times.”
+[P 28]), losing weight, building safe spaces, and improving mental well-being through companionship.
+In terms of diversity, it is especially interesting to mention that some scenarios described how troubled persons (e.g., people suffering from depression) could especially benefit from using chatbots (“I believe they can provide a friend, an ear, someone or something that can listen and get people through their toughest of times.”
 [P 31]).